-Where both countries continue to have taxing rights, for example on business profits arising through a permanent establishment which a person resident in one country has in the other country, or in the case of capital gains arising from the disposal of immovable property, the Convention provides that the country of residence of the recipient of the income or gain will give credit against its tax on the income or gains for the tax paid in the other country on the same income or gains.
+Where both countries continue to have taxing rights, for example in the case of certain dividend, interest and royalty payments, business profits arising through a permanent establishment which a person resident in one country has in the other country, or in the case of capital gains arising from the disposal of immovable property, the Convention provides that the country of residence of the recipient of the income or gain will give relief against its tax on the income or gains for the tax paid in the other country on the same income or gains.
+Irish direct investors (i.e. Irish companies holding 10% or more of the capital of the paying company) in receipt of dividends from a Montenegrin company are granted credit for the tax paid by the Montenegrin company on the profits out of which the dividends are paid (known as credit for underlying tax).